daemonlayer/astro-basic-template-48mz/src/pages/privacy.md

 5.3.
 Security incidents, if any, are handled under strict response procedures.

+## 6. ICO Registration

+DaemonLayer Ltd is registered with the UK Information Commissioner’s Office (ICO) under registration number **ZC054896**.
+This registration covers all personal data processed for our business activities, including newsletter and support ticket information.

-## 6. Your Rights
+## 7. Your Rights

-6.1.
+7.1.
 You may request access, correction, or deletion of your personal data.

-6.2.
+7.2.
 Requests can be made by contacting **privacy@daemonlayer.com**.

-## 7. Updates to this Policy
+## 8. Updates to this Policy

-7.1.
+8.1.
 We may update this Privacy Policy periodically.
 The revised version will be posted on this page with a new “Last Updated” date.

-## 8. Contact
+## 9. Contact

 If you have questions about this policy or our data handling practices, contact us at **privacy@daemonlayer.com**.